Zukang-Liao/ML4ML-invariance-testing/README.md

 ### (1).
 Standard CNN training (train.py)

-A series of CNNs on either MNIST or CIFAR or other databases should be trained in advance.
-We use the code train.py to train many CNNs using the metadata specify in metadata.txt.
+Mutiple CNNs on either MNIST or CIFAR or other databases should be trained in advance.
+We use the code train.py to train many CNNs using the metadata specified in the metadata.txt file.

-After the CNNs are trained, we use model id (mid) to record them.

 ### (2).
 Model database (model.py)

 Our model database consists of 4 different partitions:
 - partition (a): mid: 1-100, t1-t50.
-VGG13bn trained on CIFAR for rotation testing.
+VGG13bn trained on CIFAR for rotation invariance testing.
 - partition (b): mid: 101-200, t101-t150.
-VGG13bn trained on CIFAR for brightness testing.
+VGG13bn trained on CIFAR for brightness invariance testing.
 - partition (c): mid: 201-300, t201-t250.
-VGG13bn trained on CIFAR for scaling testing.
+VGG13bn trained on CIFAR for scaling invariance testing.
 - partition (d): mid: 301-400, t301-t350.
-CNN5 trained on MNIST for rotation testing.
+CNN5 trained on MNIST for rotation invariance testing.

 Mid starting with "t" is a hold-out set.
 When using three-fold cross validation, the hold-out set is always treated as one fold, while the rest 100 "regular" models are randomly split into two folds.